EDCD/EDMarketConnector/docs/Releasing.md

     Yes, this does mean you should really just be using this auto-build setup when creating an installer for release to users.
-You'll at least need to edit the draft release that it creates, i.e. swap out its `.msi` for the one that you built.
+You'll at least need to edit the draft release that it creates:

+      1. Swap out its `.msi` for the one that you built.
+      2. Create a matching `hashes.sum` file for your `.msi` file:

+             sha256sum EDMarketConnector_win*.msi > ./hashes.sum

+          and replace the one in the draft release with this.

     But, **again, you should just be using the auto-build mechanism**.

 3. Now push the release-specific branch to GitHub.